2.01. Faculty Senate

 B. Special meetings of the senate shall be held at the call of the chancellor; or at the request of the Executive Committee; or on the written petition to the secretary of any fifteen senators.
 Notice of a special meeting shall be sent to each senator so as to be received at his/her office at least twenty-four hours prior to the meeting, unless the Executive Committee finds that an emergency exists that requires reduction of the period of notice to the minimum notice specified by law.

 A. The agenda for meetings of the senate shall be prepared by the chancellor in conjunction with the Executive Committee and shall be distributed by the secretary to all members of the faculty.
 On written request of any senator, or of ten members of the faculty, the secretary shall include additional items on the agenda.
 The deadline for submitting such items shall be ten working days before the senate meeting.
-A matter not on the agenda of a meeting may be added to the agenda of the meeting by a two-thirds vote of the senators present and voting.

 B. Agenda items the University Committee identifies as requiring extended discussion shall first be presented to the senate for discussion at a meeting at which no action will be taken.
 The discussion shall take place in a committee of the whole chaired by the chair of the University Committee.
 This provision may be waived by the University Committee or by the Faculty Senate if action cannot be delayed until a subsequent meeting.